DiscM/flowstatedemos/QuickStart.md

 - Use the existing block placement as the whole challenge.
 - Define a start point, an end point, and 3 required build features.
 - Add a simple instruction label to the menu or scene.
-- Judge manually by checking whether the player built the requested space.
+- Judge manually by checking whether you built the requested space.

 For a 60-minute version: